... when art changes (on science/art collaborations) / August 6, 2017

 In 2011, Anna van Suchtelen and I were invited to be observers at the Eureka Institute for Translational Medicine.
 Eureka's course is an intensive residency that brings together 30 post-doctoral "students" (they are highly successful scientists in their own right) with nearly as many elite faculty members to engage a remarkable curriculum designed to prepare the emerging practitioners for the obvious and latent challenges they will face attempting to improve health and fight disease.
 It was expected that Anna and I would produce an artwork that somehow engaged the themes and dynamics of the course.
 For our efforts we produced the video, When to Throw a Painting to a Drowning Man.
 Instead of considering art and science as binary opposites, our video pointed to the commonalities of innovation and uncertainty in the practices of art and science.
 When the video was complete, we screened it to the Eureka community.
 It was successful by film screening standards; it stoked dialog, and in general, the audience seemed more cheerful when they left than when they arrived.
 But the video did little to suggest that art could be useful (in an integrative manner) to other branches of knowledge.

 Perhaps because our video was a bit didactic, two years later we were invited to participate as members of the faculty.
-We translated our video into a 3-hour workshop.
+We translated our video into a 3-hour workshop and an interactive card deck.
 The workshop blended lecture and discussion with a heavy dose of improvised performance (and subsequent reflection on what just happened).
-The result was far more useful to Eureka’s program (as evidenced by student evaluations and anecdotal experiences that have been related throughout the years).
+The card deck instigated all the activities and commemorated the project, allowing for future engagement.
+The overall result was far more useful to Eureka’s program (as evidenced by student evaluations and anecdotal experiences that have been related throughout the years).
 Anna and I were still commissioned to produce an edition of art objects, but the objects took on the characteristic of a memory device which pointed back to the dynamic workshop.
 So was the workshop art?
 I’d say so, but I also don’t care much about labels provided the work produced the desired results.

 With each new year it seemed as if we were integrated slightly more into the Eureka program.
 This year’s course (2017) was particularly memorable.
 Eureka had brought in an energetic social impact coordinator and few outstanding alumni as junior faculty members.
 Their presence added a sense of urgency to the curriculum.
 Throughout the course, students developed group projects on regionally sensitive healthcare issues.
 A common goal was a patient-centered, preventative approach that would improve medical research and healthcare delivery.
 I was delighted to observe this aspect of the course, in part, because of the dominant role team-building and creative problem solving played in the development and execution of each group’s project.
 The final presentations were astonishing in the way students used performance to narrate a healthcare problem and solution, and create an impact that was both cognitively and emotionally resonant.
 (Unaccredited) BFA degrees for everyone!